How to Buy a House home

 Mega Data Table results explained

 This table shows detailed results for 19 separate variables, year-by-year.
 And for the most part it's unnecessary.
-Most people can get what they need from the blue Results summary box in the calculator.
+Most people can get what they need from the blue "Results" summary box in the calculator.
 But for those who want extra data, it's all here.
-I'll explain about it now.
+I'll explain about that data now.

 Years